April 7, 2016 | Rhonda G. Chicone

 It goes without saying that a company can benefit from employees using mobile devices.
 Think about how productive you are using your Android based smartphone or your iPhone.
 We’ve integrated these devices into our personal and our work lives.
-I’m going to discuss the workplace in this
+I’m going to discuss the workplace in this article however, much of what I talk about applies to your personal data, too.

 How many of you are accessing company owned data from your smartphone?
 You might ask what is company owned data?
 It could be a PowerPoint presentation that has confidential information on it or simply an email conversation using your company’s email system.
 How is the company owned data being managed and secured?
 In some cases, a company may use what is called an Enterprise Mobility Management (EMM) or as it was previously known, a Mobile Device Management (MDM) system.
-In most
+In most cases you’d know if your company was using an EMM system as you would have received (or have access to) setup instructions from the IT group.

 Some of the well-known EMM1 players are MobileIron, IBM’s MaaS360 (IBM acquired Maas360 in 2013), VMWare’s AirWatch (VMWare acquired AirWatch in 2014), or Good (BlackBerry acquired Good in 2015) just to name a few.
 Or maybe you have received no instructions on how to use your personally owned device (BYOD) in the workplace?
 If that is the case, your company is taking a huge risk.
 Remember that mobile devices are small.
 Due to size, these devices can easily be lost or stolen.
 That is a huge problem considering these devices have a massive amount of storage space that contains a lot of data.
 The types of data stored on these devices could be in the form of apps, cookies, text messages, audio files, video files, pictures, email, etc.